Columbus, OH

 Heavy building into softening demand.
 The construction pipeline may outrun absorption — watch for inventory acceleration in coming months.

-Columbus's 10 counties show moderate divergence — Union County carries the most risk (Elevated) while Hocking County anchors the lower end.
+Columbus's 10 counties show moderate divergence — Delaware County carries the most risk (Elevated) while Licking County anchors the lower end.

 Columbus, OH shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Union County contributes the most structural risk (Elevated, driven by price momentum), while Hocking County anchors the lower end (Below Average).
+Delaware County contributes the most structural risk (Elevated, driven by permits per capita), while Licking County anchors the lower end (Below Average).

 | County | Score ▼ |